AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex.md

    >
    >The channel type of the event selected must be **webinar**.

-1. Under **Event Partner**, select **WebEx**.
+1. Under **Event Partner**, select **Webex**.

    ![](assets/image2015-1-30-13-3a58-3a2.png)

-1. Under **Login**, choose your WebEx login.
+1. Under **Login**, choose your Webex login.

    ![](assets/image2015-5-18-12-3a2-3a26.png)

-1. Under **Event**, choose your freshly created WebEx event.
+1. Under **Event**, choose your freshly created Webex event.
 Then, select an optional Back-up Page and click **Save**.

    ![](assets/image2015-5-14-16-3a15-3a55.png)

-1. Select an optional Back-up Page for your WebEx event.
+1. Select an optional Back-up Page for your Webex event.
 Choose from the drop-down of approved Marketo landing pages or enter the URL of a non-Marketo landing page.

    >[!TIP]
    >